ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 #### Job Titles
 When mentioning someone on the NorthPointe staff, always introduce the title after the first mention of their name. _It was written by Todd Anderson, Worship Pastor._ The second mention should only use their first name.

+#### Numbers
+- Spell out numbers one through nine and use numerals for 10 and above.
+- Ages: Use numerals for specific ages (“The 5-year-old had a party,” “She was turning 30”)
+- Spell out decades _in your thirties_, _The twenty-somethings_
+- Use a hyphen for a span of numbers. *It takes 20-30 days*

 #### Telephone numbers
 For internal (bulletin) use: 650-2000 ext.
 213
 For external (web) use: (559) 650-2000 ext.
 213